 Which is the best Asafoetida substitute?

-Asafoetida is not an unfamiliar spice in cooking.
+Asafoetida – a type of food beginning with the letter A, is not an unfamiliar spice in cooking.
 This powder works well when pairing with vegetables, curries, meatballs, and even snacks.

 Sadly, many people depend on commercial products and do not know what to do for an asafoetida substitute.